docelic/amber-introduction/README.md

 Using pipes promotes code reuse and is a nice way to plug various standard or custom functionality in the request serving process without requiring developers to duplicate code or include certain parts of code in every controller action.

+Additionally, in Amber there exists a concept of "pipelines".
+Pipelines are logical groups of pipes.
+The discussion about them continues in the next section.

+# Routes, Controller Methods, and Responses<a name="routes__controller_methods__and_responses"></a>

+Before getting back to pipes and pipelines, let's explain the concept of routes.

+Routes connect incoming requests (HTTP methods and paths) to specific controllers and controller methods in your application.
+Routes are checked in the order they are defined and the first route that matches is executed.

-In Amber, the pipes that may need to run for a request are grouped in so-called "pipelines".
-When a request comes in, all pipes in the pipeline associated with the route that matched are executed, and as the last step the pipe "[Controller](https://github.com/amberframework/amber/blob/master/src/amber/pipes/controller.cr)" is invoked.
-This is currently non-configurable &mdash; the controller pipe is always automatically added and executed as the last pipe in the associated pipeline unless the execution stops in one of the earlier pipes.
+All routes belong to a certain pipeline (like "web", "api", or similar).
+When a route matches, the execution basically comes down to executing all the pipes in the associated pipeline.
+The last pipe in every pipeline is the pipe named "[Controller](https://github.com/amberframework/amber/blob/master/src/amber/pipes/controller.cr)".
+That's the pipe that will actually instantiate the appropriate controller class and call the appropriate method in it.
+Please note that this is currently non-configurable &mdash; the controller pipe is always automatically added as the last pipe in the associated pipeline.
+It is executed unless the processing stops in one of the earlier pipes.

 The configuration for pipes, pipelines, and routes is found in `config/routes.cr`.
 This file invokes the same `configure` block that `config/application.cr` does, but since routes configuration is important and can also be lengthy and complex, Amber keeps it in a separate file.

-# Routes, Controller Methods, and Responses<a name="routes__controller_methods__and_responses"></a>

-Routes serve two purposes.
-First, they are basically a more-detailed configuration for the Controller pipe &mdash; they connect incoming requests (HTTP methods and paths) to specific controllers and controller methods on the application side.
-Second, by defining routes under a particular pipeline block, that pipeline will be executed when the route matches, before the controller action is invoked.

-Routes are matched in the order of definition in `config/routes.cr` and the first route that matches is used.

 Amber includes a command `amber routes` to display configured routes.
 By default, the routes table looks like the following: